Typinator: A truly customizable text expander for pros and beginners alike

 Basic abbreviation expansion is one thing, but you need more features to boost your workflow/productivity.
 Fortunately, Typinator delivers in the department.
 One of these features also allows you to bring a much-needed auto-correction system into macOS.

-typinator subscript
+typinator preset

 The Extensions tab of Typinator lets you download and save some predefined sets.
 For instance, you have TidBITS AutoCorrection (US and British).
 Both are designed to help you avoid common typing errors.
-In our testing, these engines were better at the job compared to the built-in auto-correction options on macOS, as well as apps like Word.
-It also helps that these auto-correction expansions work across the OS.
+In our testing, these engines performed better than macOS’s built-in autocorrection and apps like Word.

 typinator